Four-corner method: First Version

 The Wang Yun-wu Da Cidian of 1928 was remarkable for its time, and although the pronunciations were very much in line with today's Standard Chinese, the lack of a phonetic index diminished its overall usefulness.
 The northern Mandarin pronunciations were given in Gwoyeu Romatzyh, a romanization system devised by linguist Zhao Yuanren, as well as in Mandarin Phonetic System (MPS or Bopomofo) characters with a dotted corner for tone.
 It also delineated parts of speech, and all compounds were listed by the four-corner method as well.

-The famed lexicographer and editor of Ciyuan, Lu Erkui, as well as other lexicographers, became early proponents of the Four-Corner Method.
-By 1931, it was used extensively by the Commercial Press to index virtually all classical reference works and collections of China, such as the Pei Wen Yun Fu and Siku Quanshu, as well as many modern ones.
+The famed lexicographer and editor of Ciyuan, Lu Erkui, as well as other lexicographers, became early proponents of the four-corner method.
+By 1931, it was used extensively by the Commercial Press to index virtually all classical reference works and collections of China, such as the Pei Wen Yun Fu and Complete Library of the Four Treasuries, as well as many modern ones.

 Hospital, personnel and police records were organized just like the biographical indexes and dynastic histories of former times.
-For a while (Nash, Trindex, 1930), it seemed that use of the 214 Kangxi radicals, introduced during the Qing Dynasty, was being replaced by the Four-Corner Method.
+For a while (Nash, Trindex, 1930), it seemed that use of the 214 Kangxi radicals, introduced during the Qing dynasty, was being replaced by the four-corner method.

 Internationally, Harvard and other universities were using the method for their book collections, and the KMT government in Nanjing seemed to have selected this numerical system as its standard.
 It was taught in primary schools to children in Shanghai and other locations during the late 1920s and throughout the 1930s, up to the outbreak of war with Japan in 1937.
-The Four-Corner Method was extremely popular in government education circles to promote spoken language unification until pronunciation-based systems became fashionable in the mid-1930s.
+The four-corner method was extremely popular in government education circles to promote spoken language unification until pronunciation-based systems became fashionable in the mid-1930s.

 The first large-scale project to promote spoken language unification was in 1936: Wang Li's 4-volume Mandarin Phonetic System entry, Guoyu Cidian.
 In 1949 it was re-edited into the MPS Hanyu Da Cidian with Kangxi radical index, and a small Four Corner dictionary was available as the Xin Sijiaohaoma Cidian of 1953.
-After 1949, limited use of MPS and the original Four-Corner Method continued in the People's Republic of China, until the introduction of pinyin in 1958 and after.
+After 1949, limited use of MPS and the original four-corner method continued in the People's Republic of China, until the introduction of pinyin in 1958 and after.
 Today's Chinese dictionaries still contain MPS characters below each pinyin class entry and sometimes in a phonetics chart in tables (Xinhua Cidian), while main entries are all in Hanyu Pinyin order.
 There is one all-sijiaohaoma small dictionary (Third Revision, below).